jackschnair/ScoreKeepingApp/README.md

 Once you check out this repository, enter the command 'npm install' to properly install all dependencies.

+Webpage can be found here: https://superiorscorekeeping.s3.us-east-2.amazonaws.com/interface.html

 Admin password is "password".

+Note that when pasting JSON into our "setRules" or "createGameEvent" use cases on the webpage you should only include the JSON that follows "game_event".

+ex: {
+  "scorekeeperName": "Jack Schnair",
+  "credentials": "password",
+  "game_id": "22",
+  "game_event": {
+    ...
+  }
+}

+Just include the {...} part in the json input textbox.

 Our twelve use cases for Iteration 3: